-The Census Bureau is set to print millions of finalized questionnaires beginning on July 1.
-With the issue of the addition of a controversial citizenship question settled ... for now ..., planners must now embrace their role as facilitators of effective outreach to ensure that an undercount of the nation’s younger, lower income, and black and Hispanic residents is avoided.
+Planners must embrace their role as facilitators of effective outreach to ensure that an undercount of the nation’s younger, lower income, and black and Hispanic residents is avoided in the 2020 Census.
 In this guest post, U.S. Census Bureau Associate Director for Field Operations Timothy Olson offers ways in which planners can support a complete and accurate 2020 Census.

 Our nation’s next census will take place during the spring of 2020.
 In addition to the paper questionnaire, people will be able to respond — for the first time — to the Census online and over the phone in 12 non-English languages.
 Census responses are confidential and cannot be shared with any other entity, including immigration authorities or law enforcement agencies.